Tambara-Yamagami Categories over the Reals: The Non-Split Case: Preliminaries

-Tambara and Yamagami considered such a fusion ring and determine whether or not $\TY(A)\cong K_0(\mathcal C)$ for some fusion category $\mathcal C$ by solving the pentagon equations \cite{TAMBARA1998692}.
-Given a fusion ring $\TY(A)$, they constructed Tambara-Yamagami fusion categories $\mathcal C(A,\chi,\tau)$, where $\chi:A\times A\to\mathbb K^\times$ is a nondegenerate symmetric bicharacter, and $\tau\in\mathbb K^\times$ satisfies certain conditions.
-The associativity of the category $\mathcal C(A,\chi,\tau)$ is determined by the bicharacter $\chi:A\times A\to\mathbb K^\times$ and $\tau$, see \cite[Definition 3.1]{TAMBARA1998692}.
-This landmark paper stands alone in the field of fusion categories as one of the few times such a categorification has ever been done explicitly by hand.
-Tambara and Yamagami worked over arbitrary fields $\mathbb K$ but assume that all of their simple objects $X$ are split, i.e. $\End(X)\cong\mathbb K$.
+Tambara and Yamagami considered such a fusion ring and determined whether or not $\TY(A)\cong K_0(\mathcal C)$ for some fusion category $\mathcal C$ by solving the pentagon equations \cite{TAMBARA1998692}.
+Given a fusion ring $\TY(A)$, they constructed fusion categories $\mathcal C(A,\chi,\tau)$, where $\chi:A\times A\to\mathbb K^\times$ and $\tau\in\mathbb K^\times$ are used to determine the associator isormorphisms and must satisfy certain conditions.
+This landmark paper stands apart in the field of fusion categories as one of the few times such a categorification has ever been done explicitly by hand.
+Tambara and Yamagami work over arbitrary fields $\mathbb K$ but assume that all of their simple objects $X$ are split, i.e. $\End(X)\cong\mathbb K$.
 Their main result is the following.